Spain awaits next move by ousted Catalan leader from Belgium

-MADRID (Reuters) - Spain’s foreign minister said on Tuesday he would be surprised if Belgium granted political asylum to Catalan secessionist leader Carles Puigdemont, who turned up there after Madrid’s dismissal and takeover of Catalonia’s regional government.
+MADRID, Oct 31 (Reuters) - Spain’s foreign minister said on Tuesday he would be surprised if Belgium granted political asylum to Catalan secessionist leader Carles Puigdemont, who turned up there following Madrid’s dismissal and takeover of Catalonia’s regional government.

-By Tuesday, the Madrid government had gained the upper hand in the protracted struggle over Catalonia’s independence drive.
+By Tuesday, the Madrid government had gained the upper hand in the protracted struggle over Catalonia’s independence.

 Resistance to Madrid’s imposition of direct control on the autonomous region failed to materialise at the start of the week on Monday.
 The secessionist leadership is in disarray, and attention is now turning to a regional election called by Prime Minister Mariano Rajoy for Dec.
 21 as a way out of the crisis.

 But Puigdemont, whose parliament declared an independent Catalan republic on Friday before being removed by Rajoy, remains a thorn in Madrid’s side.
-He was due to make a statement later on Tuesday in Brussels, where he was seen by journalists on Tuesday after having dropped out of sight for 24 hours.
+He was due to make a statement later on Tuesday in Belgium.

-Spain’s prosecutor called for charges of rebellion and other crimes to be laid against him, which carry combined sentences of more than 30 years in prison.
-Spain’s Supreme Court also began proceedings for rebellion against the Catalan parliament speaker and other senior lawmakers, a court spokesman said on Tuesday.
+Spain’s prosecutor on Monday called for charges of rebellion and other crimes to be laid against him, which carry combined sentences of more than 30 years in prison.

 Any request for asylum in Belgium could lead to a diplomatic dispute between the two European Union nations.
 But Spanish Foreign Minister Alfonso Dastis appeared to play down that prospect for now.